Covid-19 Advice & Support for the creative sector

 Advocating for the creative sector

-We are also in regular contact with the Arts Council England (ACE) and other key partners and agencies that also support our culture and creative sectors – sharing concerns, realities and areas in which we can collectively offer support.
+We are also in regular contact with the Arts Council England (ACE) and other key partners and agencies.
+These all support our culture and creative sectors.
+We are sharing concerns, realities and areas in which we can collectively offer support.

 Cornwall Growth and Skills Hub

-Providing up to date and useful information and support on what organisations and businesses are entitled to and can access.
-Information about Cornwall Council’s administration of the schemes for Local Authority Business Rate Grants will also be available here once they go live.
+Providing up to date and useful information and support.
+This covers what organisations and businesses are entitled to and can access.
+There will also be information about Cornwall Council’s administration of schemes for Local Authority Business Rate Grants.
+These will be available here once they go live.

-ACE have announced a range of support for existing recipients of their funding including £160m emergency response package to support individual artists, freelancers and cultural organisations.
+ACE have announced a range of support for existing recipients of their funding.
+This includes £160m emergency response package to support:

-The UK Government has announced a range of support measures to businesses and individuals affected by coronavirus.
+The UK Government has announced a range of support measures.
+These are available to businesses and individuals affected by coronavirus.